thmccormick/website_tyler/content/class/students.md

 <img src = "/img/network.png", width = "850">

 I'm eager to work with student and postdoctoral collaborators!
 Thanks for your interest!
-If you have further questions after checking out the information below please get in touch.
+If you have further questions after checking out the information below please send me a message.
 <br>
 <br>
 ## Undergraduate, Masters, and visiting students
 The first step in the process is to take a look around my website to see the kind of work I do and see what you find interesting.
-Once you've done that, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdZLbfNFG2tADlTe9nbLMB8f4HmBKJ-aWEfWyAZXP-n0FAfAQ/viewform?usp=sf_link) to get in touch.
-Please note that availability of positions changes frequently, so when I have a position available I will get in touch with individuals based on interests expressed in the form.
+Once you've done that, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdZLbfNFG2tADlTe9nbLMB8f4HmBKJ-aWEfWyAZXP-n0FAfAQ/viewform?usp=sf_link).
+Please note that availability of positions changes frequently, so when I have a position available I will contact individuals based on interests expressed in the form.
 <br>
 <br>
 ## Doctoral students
-Admissions to the PhD program is coordinated through a central committee.
-I'm excited to work with motivated students in many different areas, but students must first be admitted to the PhD program.
-If you have specific questions about the admission process please contact the Director of Graduate Studies (information available on the department homepage).
-If you're already admitted to the UW program, please send me an email!
+Admissions to the PhD program is coordinated through a central committee, so I unfortunately can't provide any information about the likelihood of a particular student being admitted.
+We also don't admit students directly to research groups/labs, so you'll need to be admitted through the department's admission process.
+If you have specific questions about the admission process or the program requirements at UW please contact the Director of Graduate Studies (information available on the department homepage).
+If you have questions related to my work or you're already admitted to the UW program, please send me an email!
 <br>
 <br>
 ## Postdoctoral collaborators